King of the Carnival

-King of the Carnival (1955) is a Republic movie serial that contains a substantial amount of stock footage from the earlier Republic serial Daredevils of the Red Circle.
+King of the Carnival is a 1955 Republic movie serial that contains a substantial amount of stock footage from the earlier Republic serial Daredevils of the Red Circle.
 It is the 66th and final serial produced by Republic and is often considered to be among the studio's worst.
 The plot concerns treasury agents investigating a Cold War counterfeiting operation believed to be connected to a circus.

 Plot

 Treasury agents Art Kerr and Jim Haynes are investigating a global counterfeiting operation believed to be linked to the circus.
 Acrobat Bert King agrees to help his old friend Art search for the counterfeiters, and his acrobatic partner June Edwards assists him.
 They are repeatedly threatened by two thugs, Daley and Travis.

 Early evidence leads Bert and June to a cave that leads to an isolated beach and contains gear belonging to the gang.
 They are unaware that in a minisub off the shoreline hides Zorn, the counterfeiter who is printing the phony bills.
 However, the evidence points to an unknown, higher authority directing the operations, and indeed someone connected with the circus.
 Among the circus staff who act suspiciously are a clown named Burton and three rubes.

 After several false turns, ringmaster Jess Carter is exposed as the counterfeit gang leader and Zorn's handler.
 Carter attempts to flee from the agents, but falls from the trapeze swing and breaks his neck.
 With the criminals' ringleader dead, the counterfeit operation is hastily shut down by the U.S. Treasury.